Are you an author?|List your book on Skriuwer. Google-indexed page, 10,000+ readers, permanent listing from €29.Submit now →

 Building Your World War 2 Reading Order

 The order that works for most readers is simple.
 Start with one global narrative history so you understand how the fronts connected.
 Then go to the Eastern Front, because it is the part you almost certainly underrate.
 Add the Pacific and the Holocaust, since neither fits the European storyline most of us absorbed from film.
 Finish with memoirs, which land harder once you know the context.
+The mass warfare of the twentieth century grew out of the continental wars a hundred years earlier, traced in our guide to the best books about Napoleon, and the postwar settlement led directly into the conflict our best books about the Cold War reading list covers.
 For the longer sweep of conflict across history, see our war history sleep story and the world history sleep story.
 The European history and US history sleep stories add useful background, and you can browse every ranked list in the history category on Skriuwer, sorted by verified Amazon review counts rather than editorial opinion.

 Books You Might Like